Sustainable Diets game: Diet Dimensions

 Get in touch

 You are welcome to adapt and play the game with your students, colleagues or workshop participants.
-We would love to hear how it went - please get in touch.
+We would love to hear how it went - please get in touch at [email protected].

 The ANH Academy Sustainable Diets Working Group worked with partners to develop and pilot an interactive social game, ‘Diet Dimensions’, to help think about sustainable diets and food systems in a new, innovative way.
 The game was created by Zowi Vermeire, Lucas Rutting and Joost Vervoort and was adapted from the Future Earth “Seeds of Good Anthropocenes” project.
 The “Diet Dimensions” version was created with support from the Innovative Methods and Metrics for Agriculture and Nutrition Actions (IMMANA) programme, the CGIAR Programme on Climate Change, Agriculture and Food Security (CCAFS) and the FP7 programme, TRANSMANGO.